yak-was-here/yak-was-here/data/work/alive-in-christ.md

 [![WooCommerce screenshot](/img/work/aic-ss5-woocommerce.jpg)](/img/work/aic-ss5-woocommerce.jpg)

 The main sales channel is a WooCommerce installation which I setup and manage.
-Because I bootstrapped this business, I wanted to use existing hosting resources, and, therefore, WordPress + WooCommerce was the best e-commerce option.
+Because I bootstrapped this business, I wanted to use existing hosting resources, and, therefore, WordPress + WooCommerce was the best ecommerce option.

 ## Designs